 Then two terms that will come up frequently are fair market value vs assessed fair value.
 They sound as if they are interchangeable.
 But they are, in fact, very different.
 The standard of the value chosen is fundamental to the valuation itself.

 Fair value and fair market value are both standards of value.
-Standards of value are used for the determination of your business’s overall and 409 valuation.
+Standards of value are used for the determination of your business’s overall and 409 valuations.

 The choice is made based on the use of the valuation results.
 It is sometimes pre-determined and part of contract requirements.
 An example of that is a shareholder agreement.